stackrox/collector/docs/references.md

 about the originator process on all network listening-endpoint objects.
 The default is false.

+* `ROX_COLLECT_CONNECTION_STATUS`: Instruct Collector to track the network connections status.
+With this enabled, advertising of asynchronous connections will be postponed until their status is known and they are successful.
+The default is true.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.